Wouter-Berman/Generate-CSR/README.md

 ![Image of GUI](/images/gui_fill_from_url.png)

-After supplying the information hit "Generate CSR".
+After supplying the information hit "Create CSR".
 You will be asked to provide a name and location for the generated CSR file:

 ![Image of save file dialog](/images/dialog.png)